Frederick Luis Aldama: Career

-In 2017, Aldama published his first book of fiction, Long Stories Cut Short: Fictions from the Borderlands.
-His flash fiction style depicts marginalized Latinx lives on both sides of the US/Mexico border.
-He is the author of the children's books, With Papá and The Adventures of Charlie the Chupacabra.
-He produced the first documentary film on the history of Latinx superheroes in mainstream comics.
-He co-founded and directed of SÕL-CON: The Brown, Black, & Indigenous Comics Expo.
-He is founder and director of the Latinx Pop Lab BIPOC Comics & Multimedia Arts Expo & Symposium at UT Austin--the nation's only collegiate comic book expo that focuses on the work of BIPOC scholars, artists, writers, editors, filmmakers, and illustrators.
+He co-founded and directed SÕL-CON: The Brown, Black, & Indigenous Comics Expo.
+He is founder and director of the Latinx Pop Lab BIPOC Comics & Multimedia Arts Expo & Symposium at UT Austin—the nation's premier comic book symposium and expo that focuses on the work of BIPOC scholars, artists, writers, editors, filmmakers, and illustrators from the U.S. and beyond.
 He served on the executive council of the International Society for the Study of Narrative from 2013 to 2015, and serves on the advisory boards for journals such as Narrative, INKS: The Journal of Comics Society, MELUS, and Journal of Narrative Theory.
 He is a member of the board for the Oxford Bibliographies in Latino Studies.
 He is an associate editor of American Book Review and judge for the TIL/Texas Institute of Letters.

-Essays and interviews
+Essays, interviews, and media appearances

 Aldama's articles, reviews, and interviews have appeared in Aztlán, College Literature, Poets & Writers, World Literature Today, Cross Cultural Poetics, Lit: Literature Interpretation Theory, Lucero, Comparative Literature, The Callaloo Journal, Nepantla, Journal of Interdisciplinary Literary Analysis, American Literature, Latin American Research Review, Modern Fiction Studies, Modern Drama, SubStance, Style, ImageTexT, Latino Studies Projections: The Journal of Movies and Mind, Alter/nativas: Latin American Cultural Studies Journal, and Journal of the West.
-Interviews with Aldama have appeared in ABC News, PBS, Fox News Latino, CNN, VOXXI, MSNBC, Telemundo, The Washington Post, the New York Times, the LARB, and Channel 10 news.
+Interviews with Aldama have appeared in ABC News, PBS, Fox News Latino, CNN, VOXXI, MSNBC, Telemundo, The Washington Post, the New York Times, the Los Angeles Review of Books, Channel 10 news, Hispanic Living; Listin Diario; Spain's Efe; KETR Radio, KCET's Artbound “Love & Rockets” documentary, and TUBI's Gone Before His Time: Freddie Prinze Sr. His the podcast host for "Into the COLA-verse" that listeners on the unique journeys of faculty in the College of Liberal Arts at UT Austin.